yoshisuga/MAME4iOS/README.md

 ### Xcode

+Requirements: iOS 12.2 or higher, tvOS 12.4 or higher, or Mac 10.15 (Catalina) or higher to run.

-Requirements: Mac 10.13.6 with Xcode 10 or above
+Requirements: Mac 10.13.6 with Xcode 10 or above to bulid.

 Building MAME4iOS requires a prebuilt MAME binary (it has not been included in this repo due to its large size):

-1. _Make sure you have the latest version of the Xcode commandline tools installed:_<br>
+1. Make sure you have the latest version of the Xcode commandline tools installed:
 `xcode-select --install`

-2. In Terminal: `cd [path to MAME4iOS root]`<br>
+2. In Terminal: `cd [path to MAME4iOS root]`
   <sup>(alternatively, you can drag & drop a folder on Terminal after `cd` if don't know how to get the directory path)</sup><br>

 3. Create the needed MAME binary by building it yourself from scratch: <br>